Can a Prosecutor Be Sued For Failing to Seek Out and Obtain Evidence That Would Help In the Defence of An Accused Person?

 The court went on to note that to demonstrate that the Crown intentionally withheld information, “a claimant need only prove that prosecutors were actually in possession of the information and failed to disclose it” or that “[a]lternatively, a claimant could show that prosecutors were put on notice of the existence of the information and failed to obtain possession of it, in contravention of their disclosure obligations” at para.
 86.

-As stated in Dunkley, while following the Supreme Court decision of Henry v.
+As was explained within Dunkley, citing the Supreme Court decision of Henry v.
 British Columbia (Attorney General), 2 SCR 214, a prosecutor may become subjected to liability for intentionally failing to provide information or evidence to a defendant.
 This liability may arise from failure to disclose information or evidence possessed by the prosecutor or that was reasonably accessible to the prosecutor.
 Interestingly, the risk of civil liability for failing to obtain and disclose information or evidence may at first appear to impose a broad investigatory requirement upon a prosecutor; however, the requirement is, generally, limited to a reasonable effort to obtain information and evidence that is brought to the attention of a prosecutor.
 In other words, a prosecutor is without a requirement to conduct a sweeping investigation such as inquiries to any and all government agencies; however, when a prosecutor becomes aware that information beneficial to a defendant may be held by other government agencies, or even potential witnesses.
 Essentially, a prosecutor must avoid acting with willful blindness to information and evidence that may benefit a defendant.
 In the Henry case, the Supreme Court specifically stated:

 Nothing in the formulation of this test alters the methods by which finders of fact assess intent.
 The common sense inference that individuals intend the natural and probable consequences of their actions applies: R. v.
 Walle, 2012 SCC 41, 2 S.C.R.
 438, at paras.
 58-63, citing R. v.
 Daley, 2007 SCC 53, 3 S.C.R.
 523. As a result, the evidentiary burden on the claimant is not a high one.
 To demonstrate that the Crown intentionally withheld information, a claimant need only prove that prosecutors were actually in possession of the information and failed to disclose it.
 Alternatively, a claimant could show that prosecutors were put on notice of the existence of the information and failed to obtain possession of it, in contravention of their disclosure obligations: see R. v.
 McNeil, 2009 SCC 3, 1 S.C.R.
 66, at para.
 49. In both of these circumstances, the intention to withhold may be inferred.
 This inference is available to the finder of fact, but is not mandatory.
 Furthermore, it is always open to the Crown to lead rebuttal evidence to show that the withholding was not intentional.